 - Global Village Project

-Grade level curriculum and programs with required fundraising elements will be reviewed by the Head of School, Head of Development and Headmaster.
+Grade level curriculum and programs with required fundraising elements will be reviewed by the Head of School, Head of Development and Head of School.
 Upon approval, the guidelines regarding execution of the fundraiser must be followed.
 The following grade level and programs are approved:

 - Grade 3 Craft Bazaar

 - Grade 4 Coat Drive

 Atlanta International School is a non-profit charitable institution, which complies with all appropriate federal and state laws.
 All cash gifts to the school for which the donor receives no goods or services are tax deductible.
 Certain donations such as Spring Benefit ticket and auction item purchases, gifts of stock, and gifts-in-kind - are deductible to the manner and extent provided by law in accordance with IRS regulations.
 The Development Office automatically furnishes gift substantiation summaries to donors for tax purposes for all donations above $250.00.

 Gifts-in-kind are either tangible property or professional services designated by the individual donor for a special one-time project or purpose not included in the operating budget of the school.
 The Development Office must review and pre-approve all gifts-in-kind.

 Atlanta International School Fundraising Guidelines

-Fundraising at Atlanta International School (AIS) is conducted under the guidelines established by the Board of Trustees and the Headmaster, and implemented by the Development Office.
+Fundraising at Atlanta International School (AIS) is conducted under the guidelines established by the Board of Trustees and the Head of School, and implemented by the Development Office.

 AIS fundraisers should promote international understanding and school spirit by creating opportunities for students, teachers, parents, and volunteers to work together to accomplish mutual goals.
 These fundraising activities should strive to promote an encouraging environment for learning and service to AIS and the community at large.